 Finalized annual reports are to be printed by the Consultant on double-sided pages.
 The report distribution and addresses will be provided.
-Six (6) finalized copies of the annual report are required to be generated by the Consultant.
+Six (6) finalized copies of the annual report plus one electronic copy (PDF format) are required to be generated by the Consultant.
 Consultant is responsible for mailing reports directly.